mir-group/nequip/docs/guide/advanced_training.md

 ## PyTorch 2.0 Compiled Training

-As of `nequip-0.7.0`, PyTorch 2.0 compilation utilities are supported to accelerate training.
+As of `nequip-0.7.0`, PyTorch 2.0 compilation utilities are supported to accelerate training **provided PyTorch >= 2.6.0 is installed**.
 To use `torch.compile` to accelerate training, one has to set `compile_mode: compile` under the `model` section in `training_module` of the config file.
 For example,
 ```
 model:
     _target_: nequip.model.NequIPGNNModel